Goals of Guard Dog Training – Itsaboutdog

 • Detection Guard dogs can learn to recognize and signal the presence of scents indicative of danger (explosives, drugs, etc.)

-• Tracking Specialized training teaches dogs to follow scent trails, finding missing persons or fleeing suspects.
+• Tracking Specialized training teaches dogs to follow scent trails, find missing persons, or flee suspects.

 Key Takeaway